davebody28/Windows/README.md

 # Windows
-Configs I need on out of the box and so on ...
+Configs I need out of the box and so on ...

 ## Windows Activation